milostatarevic/xiphos/README.md

 ### Overview

 Xiphos is a UCI chess engine.
 The engine employs the modern search techniques and supports multithreading.
+The latest release, including the binaries for various platforms, can be found [here](https://github.com/milostatarevic/xiphos/releases).

 ### Acknowledgements